Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. The Hot Zone by Richard Preston
+1. Yes to Life: In Spite of Everything by Viktor Frankl
 2. Age of Ash by Daniel Abraham

-### Current Book Completed Count as of 9-24-22
+### Current Book Completed Count as of 10-17-22

-Non-fiction - 8\
+Non-fiction - 9\
 Fiction - 18